lazear/sage/README.md

 - Built-in support for reading gzipped-mzML files
 - Support for reading/writing directly from AWS S3

-### Experimental features

-- Label-free quantification: consider all charge states & isotopologues *a la* FlashLFQ

 ### Assign multiple peptides to complex spectra

 <img src="figures/chimera_27525.png" width="800">

-- When chimeric searching is turned on, 2 peptide identifications will be reported for each MS2 scan, both with `rank=1`
+- When chimeric searching is enabled, multiple peptide identifications can be reported for each MS2 scan

 ### Sage trains machine learning models for FDR refinement and posterior error probability calculation